andy-9/learning_java/src/main/java/notes.md

   length is a property of arrays (exArray.length).
     ```
 * **ArrayList**: The ArrayList class extends AbstractList and implements the List interface.
 ArrayList supports dynamic arrays that can grow as needed.
 Only values of a single type are possible.
+Always prefer ArrayLists over Arrays.
     ```java
     ArrayList<String> al = new ArrayList<String>();
     al.add("A");